OpenGL: OpenGL 3.1

 OpenGL 3.1 fully removed all of the features which were deprecated in version 3.0, with the exception of wide lines.
 From this version onwards, it's not possible to access new features using a full context, or to access deprecated features using a forward-compatible context.
 An exception to the former rule is made if the implementation supports the ARB_compatibility extension, but this is not guaranteed.
+Includes support for GLSL 1.40.

 Hardware support: Mesa supports ARM Panfrost with Version 21.0.